 Like most other in-ears, the soundstage of these earbuds is poor.
 This is because in-ears bypass the pinna (outer ear), and don't interact with it, while activating the resonances of the pinna is one of the key factors in creating a speaker-like and out-of-head soundstage.
 Also, because of their closed-back design, their soundstage tends to be less open than that of open-back headphones.

 The harmonic distortion performance is about average.
 In the bass range, they show little harmonic distortion, regardless of the level, which is great.
 This suggests that they may be able to take a good amount of EQ boost in the bass range before distorting.
 Their THD in the treble range however is a bit uneven and elevated, especially at higher SPLs.
 This could make their treble a bit harsh and brittle sounding.

 The Beoplay E8 isolate quite well passively and are even better than some noise canceling headphones.
 If you can get a good seal with the provided tips, they will prevent a lot of ambient noise from seeping into your audio.
-They also barely leak which makes them a suitable option to use on the bus, train or at work.
+They have a more isolating fit than the Earset Wireless and they also barely leak, which makes them a suitable option to use on the bus, train or at work.

 The isolation is good.
 In the bass range, where the rumble of airplane and bus engines sit, they achieve about 11dB of isolation which is above-average.
 However, for an in-ear without active noise-cancelling, this is quite impressive and similar to the X3, the Run, and BeatsX.
 In the mid-range, important for blocking out speech, they achieve more than 19dB of noise isolation, which is very good.
 In the treble range, occupied by sharp sounds like S and Ts, they reduce noise by more than 46dB, which is excellent.